Tuesday, June 30, 2009

 Appendix 12: How you can get drugs to me.

-Appendix 13: Heroin vs. aspirin: A doctor's surprising perspective.
+Appendix 13: Heroin vs. aspirin: An ex-doctor's surprising perspective.

 Appendix 14: Christ, it looks like I'm gonna make it to fifteen after all.

-Appendix 15: Literary agents that refused to take me on just because I'm a homeless guy.]
+Appendix 15: Literary agents who refused to take me on just because I'm a homeless guy.]

-Starting in my Doctorate program in Respiratory Medicine and ending homeless on the streets, addiction crept into my life [It wasn't addiction that was homeless; it was you. ...on the streets, I allowed addiction to creep into...] and took from me my possessions, my profession, my loved ones, and my sanity.
+Starting in my Doctorate program in Respiratory Medicine and ending homeless on the streets, addiction crept into my life [It wasn't addiction that was homeless; it was you.
+Try: ...in Respiratory Medicine, I ended up homeless on the streets when addiction crept into my life...] and took from me my possessions, my profession, my loved ones, and my sanity.
 [If addiction doesn't take your sanity, trying to make it as a writer surely will.]
 One day I was a respected well-known Senior Medicinal Aerosol Scientist lecturing all over the world, and next I was being arrested at a medical conference in Atlanta for forging a prescription earlier that day.
-[Hey, who doesn't need a few Valiums when he's about to talk in front of his peers while high on Xanax?]
+[Signing another doc's name to a prescription is illegal; signing another doc's name to one of your prescriptions is stupid.
+But understandable if you were desperate for a fix.]
 The police waited until I finished my lecture, approached me, put me in handcuffs, and led me through the conference hall while all my colleagues were looking at me in utter disbelief.

 [Cop 1: We should at least let him finish his lecture before we arrest him.